It’s a bill called the “Fairness Act,” and it claims to stop discrimination. How bad can it really be?

 Q: Would HB 300 change who can access women’s shelters?

-Likely yes.
 Women’s shelters fall under both housing and public accommodations, which are directly covered by HB 300.
-In Canada, a biological male who identified as a woman was admitted to a women’s shelter and later convicted of sexually assaulting a female resident, raising serious concerns about safety in these spaces.
+Canada, which has its own version of HB 300, a man who was a sex offender and self-identified as a woman was admitted to a women’s shelter.
+He was later convicted of sexually assaulting a female resident, raising serious concerns about safety in these spaces.
+Bills like HB 300 open the door wide for bad actors to ruin spaces that are essential for healing and safety.

 Medical Field